cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST depends only on a prime-order group and cryptographic hash function.
 This document specifies a number of ciphersuites to instantiate FROST using different prime-order groups and hash functions.
-Two ciphersuites can be used to produce signatures that are compatible with Ed25519 and Ed448 as specified in {{!RFC8032}}, i.e., the signatures can be verified with an {{!RFC8032}} compliant verifier.
-However, unlike {{!RFC8032}}, the signatures produced by FROST are not deterministic, since deriving nonces deterministically allows for a complete key-recovery attack in multi-party discrete logarithm-based signatures.
+Two ciphersuites can be used to produce signatures that are compatible with Edwards-Curve Digital Signature Algorithm (EdDSA) variants Ed25519 and Ed448 as specified in {{!RFC8032}}, i.e., the signatures can be verified with an {{!RFC8032}} compliant verifier.
+However, unlike EdDSA, the signatures produced by FROST are not deterministic, since deriving nonces deterministically allows for a complete key-recovery attack in multi-party discrete logarithm-based signatures.

 Key generation for FROST signing is out of scope for this document.
 However, for completeness, key generation with a trusted dealer is specified in {{dep-dealer}}.